githubtraining/innersource-theory/docs/roadblocks_transparency.md

 2. **Access** which comes in meetings, communication channels
 3. **Permission** which must become part of the InnerSource culture

+> Once you embrace it [innersource] and see new teams come on, you show examples of places where not only can people contribute, you unlock bottlenecks.
+>
+> *- Jeremy King*
+>
+> ***Executive Vice President and Chief Technology Officer for Global eCommerce, Walmart***

 !> **Important Discussion Question(s)**: <br><br>Which of the three aspects of decision making is your biggest roadblock?